A swarm of replicated state machines

 A replica constructing a fresh checkpoint by re-using existing chunks and fetching the missing ones.

-As you can see, the state transfer procedure is incremental: if the catching-up replica was offline for a brief period of time, it needs to fetch only the data that actually changed in the meantime.
+As you can see, the state transfer procedure is incremental: if the catching-up replica was offline for a brief period, it needs to fetch only the data that changed in the meantime.
 Of course, a replica that has no checkpoints at all will have to fetch all the chunks to construct its first checkpoint.

 Conclusion